The number of billable days for Interims is at its lowest for 12 years, but should this be seen as a hugely negative piece of data?

 If you are looking for your next Interim opportunity, register your details here.

-If you are considering that business-critical Interim hire, schedule a call with me here so I can help provide a solution that is right for your organisation.
+If you are considering that business-critical Interim hire, call David on 01962 869838 who can help provide a solution that is right for your organisation.

 About the IIM Interim Management Survey: